Saturday, July 29, 2023

 Vincent Lindor is the main actor and also a co-producer.
 He actually was married to the co-star, Sandrine Kiberlain and had had one child before divorcing.
 He was able to use family connections to get various jobs in the film industry including as a costume design assistant.
 He had 18 film credits as an actor, but also for writing and producing.
 His films included "La Haine" (1995) and "Mademoiselle Chambon" (2009), He won a best actor award at Cannes for "The Measure of Man" (2015)

-Christophe Rossignon, a producer and actor playing one of the directors.
+Christophe Rossignon, a producer and actor playing one of the business directors.
 He had earlier produced "La Haine" (1995) about the aftermath of a race riot where he also played one of the minor characters.
 He had 77 film credits as a producer as well as 51 as an actor.

 Camille Rocailleux provided the music.
 Ten film credits.